Reduced Complexity Sphere Decoding: Proposed Sphere Decoding

 \subsection{Check-Table $\mathbb{T}$}

-Note that for one channel realization, both $\bf R$ and $\Omega$ are independent of time.
-In other words, to decode different received symbols for one channel realization, the only term in (\ref{eq11}) which depends on time is ${\bar y}_l$.
-Consequently, a check-table $\mathbb{T}$ is constructed to store all terms of $R_{i,j}x$, where $R_{i,j}\neq0$ and $x\in\Omega$, before starting the tree search procedure.
-Equation (\ref{eq10}) and (\ref{eq11}) imply that only one real multiplication needed instead of $2N-l+2$ for each node to calculate the node weight by using $\mathbb{T}$.
+Note that for one channel realization, both $\mathbf R$ and $\chi$ are independent of time.
+In other words, to decode different received symbols for one channel realization, the only term in (\ref{eq:node_pw}) which depends on time is ${\breve y}_u$.
+Consequently, a check-table $\mathbb{T}$ is constructed to store all values of $r_{u,v}x$, where $r_{u,v}\neq0$ and $x\in\chi$, before starting the tree search procedure.
+Equations (\ref{eq:node_weight}) and (\ref{eq:node_pw}) imply that only one real multiplication is needed instead of $2N-u+2$ for each node to calculate the node weight by using $\mathbb{T}$.
 As a result, the number of real multiplications can be significantly reduced.

-Taking the square QAM lattice structure into consideration, $\Omega$ can be divided into two smaller sets $\Omega_{1}$ with negative elements and $\Omega_{2}$ with positive elements.
-Take 16-QAM for example, $\Omega=\left\lbrace -3,-1,1,3\right\rbrace$, then $\Omega_{1}=\left\lbrace -3,-1\right\rbrace$ and $\Omega_{2}=\left\lbrace 1,3\right\rbrace$.
-Any negative element in $\Omega_{1}$ has a positive element with the same absolute value in $\Omega_{2}$.
-Consequently, in order to build $\mathbb{T}$, only terms in the form of $R_{i,j}x$, where $R_{i,j}\neq0$ and $x\in\Omega_{1}$, need to be calculated and stored.
+Taking the square QAM lattice structure into consideration, $\chi$ can be divided into two smaller sets $\chi_{1}$ with negative elements and $\chi_{2}$ with positive elements.
+Take 16-QAM for example, $\chi=\left\lbrace -3,-1,1,3\right\rbrace$, then $\chi_{1}=\left\lbrace -3,-1\right\rbrace$ and $\chi_{2}=\left\lbrace 1,3\right\rbrace$.
+Any negative element in $\chi_{1}$ has a positive element with the same absolute value in $\chi_{2}$.
+Consequently, in order to build $\mathbb{T}$, only terms in the form of $r_{u,v}x$, where $r_{u,v}\neq0$ and $x\in\chi_{1}$, need to be calculated and stored.
 Hence, the size of $\mathbb{T}$ is

-where $N_R$ denotes the number of non-zero elements in matrix $\bf{R}$, and $|\Omega|$ denotes the size of $\Omega$.
+where $N_R$ denotes the number of non-zero elements in matrix $\mathbf{R}$, and $|\chi|$ denotes the size of $\chi$.

 In order to build $\mathbb{T}$, both the number of terms that need to be stored and the number of real multiplications required are $|\mathbb{T}|$.
-Since the channel is assumed to be flat fading, only one $\mathbb{T}$ needs to be built in one burst.
+Since the channel is assumed to be flat fading and $\mathbb{T}$ only depends on the $\mathbf R$ matrix and $\chi$, only one $\mathbb{T}$ needs to be built in one burst.
 If the burst length is very long, its computational complexity can be neglected.